pschool-in/curriculum/content/social/community-life-3.md

 ## Fill in the Blanks (drag and drop)
 ```
-The district collector is the *Administrative* head of the district.
+The District collector is the *Administrative* head of the district.
-The district collector is responsible for the proper and smooth functioning of the *district*.
+The District collector is responsible for the proper and smooth functioning of the *district*.
 The District administration system is constituted of different departments of the district such as the police department, *medical* department, forest department, and educational department.
 District collector seeks assistance from the *police force* to maintain law and order in the district.
 Prompt actions during a natural disaster are taken by the *district collector*.